 - Use a scientific calculator.

-- Verify in presence of a third party.
+- Verify in the presence of a third party.

 In conclusion, we have discussed some easy steps to create an uncertainty budget in Excel.
-Not to mention, our ExcelDemy website shows various simple problem-solving methods like this.
 Please leave any further queries or recommendations in the comment box below.